Stochastic Adaptive Gradient Descent Without Descent: Design of the Method

 To conclude this section, we importantly note that our analysis unifies the deterministic and stochastic settings.
-Indeed, when $\xi_k=\xi_{k-1}$, \eqref{eq::Lyap} simply reads $T_k \leq T_{k-1}$ and conditions \eqref{eq::firstcondition} and \eqref{eq::cond2strat3} are exactly \eqref{eq::lambdak_deterministic}, up to a $\sqrt{2}$ factor.
-Therefore, the main difference in the stochastic setting is the term $ \esp[k-1]{\lambda_k^2}\esp[k-1]{\norm{\gf[\xi_k](x_k) - \gf[\xi_{k-1}](x_k)}^2}$ in \eqref{eq::Lyap}, which can informally be interpreted as the variance of the noise induced by stochastic approximations.
-To derive convergence results one needs to control this term, a classical challenge in stochastic optimization.
-Next section is devoted to this.
+Indeed, in the deterministic setting, $\xi_k=\xi_{k-1}$, so \eqref{eq::Lyap} simply reads $T_k \leq T_{k-1}$ and conditions \eqref{eq::firstcondition} and \eqref{eq::cond2strat3} are exactly \eqref{eq::lambdak_deterministic}, up to a $\sqrt{2}$ factor.
+The main difference in the stochastic case is $ \esp[k-1]{\lambda_k^2}\esp[k-1]{\norm{\gf[\xi_k](x_k) - \gf[\xi_{k-1}](x_k)}^2}$ in \eqref{eq::Lyap}, which can informally be interpreted as the variance of the noise induced by stochastic approximations.
+A classical challenge in stochastic optimization amounts to controlling this term to derive convergence results, which we now do.